quarterrr/example/README.md

 # Sample page for model and dataset sharing

-You can use the [D3AI](https://github.com/quarterrr/) to maintain and preview the content for your dataset and models.
+You can use the [D3AI](https://github.com/quarterrr/) to preview the content for your dataset and models.

 ## Milestone
 1. Create sample pages to share and manage datasets within a project.